ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 ### Online Systems

 Up until now, we have focused on the design of systems to which you make requests, and from which you receive responses.
 Key/value stores such as Amazon's Dynamo work this way; Web servers also work this way, as do databases and proxy caches.

 In the case of Web Servers, you should not think only in terms of general-purpose HTTP servers such as Apache or Nginx, but also in terms of apps that have a built-in, dedicated HTTP server as the primary means for interaction.

 All of these systems can be lumped together into the category of "Services" or "Online Systems".
-Such systems are passive in the sense that they all wait for an incoming client request, and then try to handle it as quickly as possible (given the constraints of whatever consistency model they're implementing).
+Such systems are passive in the sense that they all wait for an incoming client request and then try to handle it as quickly as possible (given the constraints of whatever consistency model they're implementing).
 These systems typically prioritise:

 * Low latency
 * High availability

 Under these circumstances, response times are typically in the range of a few tens to a few hundreds of milliseconds.

 ### Offline (Batch Processing) Systems

 However, there are other types of system that take in huge amounts of data in order to analyse it in some way.
 Typical examples of such analysis include restructuring user data to make it more useful to a specific user group, or to derive some form of summary.

 The goal here is not to achieve low latency, but high throughput - the faster you can crunch your way through one terabyte of data, the better.
 Consequently, the time taken to perform this type of distributed analysis is often significant - of the order of hundreds or even thousands of seconds.

 So, the goal of an offline system is to achieve a very high degree of parallelism, as opposed to the high degree of concurrency needed by an online system.

 > ***ASIDE***
 > The concepts of parallelism and concurrency are often confused.
-They are distinct, but related concepts that are often implemented together within the same system.
+> They are distinct, but related concepts that are often implemented together within the same system.
 >
 > * ***Concurrency***
 >     Provides a high degree of scalability and fault tolerance by allowing multiple (typically small) tasks to be handled simultaneously
 > * ***Parallelism***
 >     Provides raw speed by allowing a single (typically very large) task to be broken down into a large number of small, independent subtasks that can all be executed simultaneously.
+>

 Google's MapReduce system and its successors are examples of offline systems that solve problems by means of high degrees of parallelism.

 It should also be noted that Google published their MapReduce paper in 2004 and since then, this technology has been superseded by more generic tools.
 As of 2014, Google stopped using MapReduce as their data analytics tool in favour of [Cloud Dataflow](https://www.datacenterknowledge.com/archives/2014/06/25/google-dumps-mapreduce-favor-new-hyper-scale-analytics-system/)

 ## Your Sharding Strategy Depends on Your Access Strategy

 Up until now, we have only looked at data that is stored as simple key/value pairs and then accessed by key lookup.
 However, as soon as you change either your data model or your access strategy, then the question of how your data should be sharded becomes a lot more subtle.

 So, instead of having a simple key/value store, what if you had a relational database with a detailed schema?
 Now, the way you shard your data would be based on the type of queries you expect.

 For example, if you are Facebook end-user, then you access your data in one way, but if you are a Facebook data scientist analysing social graphs, then you need to access the same data, but in a very different way.
 Here is a situation in which two user groups have very different perspectives on the same data, thus they require very different patterns of access.

 As far as performance is concerned, FaceBook's priority is to ensure that their end-users experience the fastest possible response time.
 But the priority of minimum end-user response time does not help the FaceBook data scientists trying to analyse how the website is being accessed, or how social graphs develop and change over time.
-Therefore, in order for the both the end-users to enjoy a fast response time, and for the data scientists to be able to do their job efficiently, multiple copies of the data are needed.
+Therefore, in order for both the end-users to enjoy a fast response time, and the data scientists to be able to do their jobs efficiently, multiple copies of the data are needed.
 You could argue that having multiple copies of the data is redundant, but the different structures used by the different datastores make a huge difference to the time taken for the different user groups to perform their work.

 Google's MapReduce paper gives these two types of data different names: